danish330/Operational-Risk-Automation-System-/README.md

-# Royal-Bank-of-Canada-Operational-Risk-Automation-System-
+# Operational-Risk-Automation-System-
 Developed a lightweight system simulating RBC’s front-to-back trade operations.
 Automated trade matching, EOD settlement checks, and CTM allocation tracking using Python and Google Colab.
 Designed to reduce manual processing, flag unmatched and late trades, and support operational reporting with real-time KPIs and dynamic visualizations.

-# 🏦 RBC Operational Risk Automation System
+# 🏦 Operational Risk Automation System

 📊 A Python-based operational risk automation dashboard built using **Google Colab**, simulating trade match data for Royal Bank of Canada (RBC).
 This dashboard identifies unmatched trades, late confirmations, and CTM allocation issues, and visualizes the insights using interactive charts.